Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 ### getImageGradientOpacityScale(name)

 Set/get the gradient scale for gradient-based opacity in the volume rendering.
 Value values range from 0.0 to 1.0.

+### setImageVolumeSampleDistance(distance, name)

+### getImageVolumeSampleDistance(name)

+Set/get the depth sampling distance in the volume rendering.
+Value values range from 0.0 to 1.0.